google/budou/README.rst

 default segmenter.

-.. _nlapi:
+.. _nlapi-segmenter:

 Google Cloud Natural Language API Segmenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Googlee Cloud Natural Language API (NL API) analyzes the input sentence using
+`Googlee Cloud Natural Language API <https://cloud.google.com/natural-language/>`_
+(NL API) analyzes the input sentence using
 machine learning technology.
 The API can extract not only syntax but also
 entities included in the sentence, which can be used for better quality
-segmentation.
-Since this is a simple REST API, you don't need to maintain the
+segmentation (see more at `Entity mode <#entity-mode>`_).
+Since this is a simple
+REST API, you don't need to maintain the dictionary and can support multiple
-dictionary and can support multiple languages with one single resource.
+languages with one single source.

 Supported languages
 ++++++++++++++++++++++